 If your shares are held in your name, you may revoke or change your vote at any time before the Annual Meeting by filing a notice of revocation or another signed proxy card with a later date with the Company's Secretary at the Company's principal executive offices at 1515 South Manchester Avenue, Anaheim, California 92802.
 If your shares are held in street name, you should contact the record holder to obtain instructions if you wish to revoke or change your vote before the Annual Meeting.
 If you attend the Annual Meeting and vote by ballot, any proxy that you submitted previously to vote the same shares will be revoked automatically and only your vote at the Annual Meeting will be counted.
-Please note, however, that if your shares are held in street name, your vote in person at the Annual Meeting will not be effective unless you have obtained and present a proxy issued in your name from the record holder.
+Please note, however, that if your shares are held in street name, you have obtained and present a proxy issued in your name from the record holder.
 Attendance at the Annual Meeting will not, by itself, revoke a proxy.